 A picture is truly worth a thousand words when it comes to you understanding what is happening with your mouth.

 We will also discuss with you other options, including what the implications are of waiting.

 We are very preventative in our approach and believe that catching issues in your mouth when they are less serious is important.

 But when you do find yourself with a cracked tooth, heavy wear and tear on your teeth or a huge old cavity that needs help, we offer a complete range of restorations (fillings, crowns, bridges and implants)

 While we are comprehensive in our diagnosis and treatment, we are also committed to never recommend unnecessary treatment to our patients.

-We have offices located throughout the Denver – Boulder areas, including Belmar, Westminster, Arvada, Boulder, Lafayette and the Highlands.
+We have seven offices in Colorado to serve our patients including Arvada, Belmar, Boulder, Cherry Creek, Lafayette, Sloan’s Lake and Westminster.
 We are here for you and can take care of all your dental needs.